Color-superconducting quarkyonic matter: Neutron Stars with Color-Superconducting Quarkyonic cores

 Increasing the exponent $\kappa$ leads to a similar effect.
 While the CS-induced stiffening of the EoS of CSQY matter is caused by the rearrangement of the quark momentum distribution (see Sec.~\ref{sec2} for discussion), the impact of $\kappa$ warrants a separate remark.
 It is clear from Eq. (\ref{VIII}) that the higher this exponent, the faster the nucleon momentum shell narrows down with an increasing density.
 This narrowing happens due to unfilling the low-momentum nucleon states and leads to a higher mean momentum of nucleons, which increases the kinetic energy part of the nucleon pressure and, consequently, stiffens the EoS of CSQY matter.
 In Refs.~\cite{McLerran:2018hbz,Zhao:2020dvu} this effect was observed due to changing $\Lambda$ at $\kappa=2$.

 The conclusion regarding the CS-induced stiffening of the EoS of CSQY matter can also be inferred from Fig.~\ref{fig:cs_delta}, showing the speed of sound and dimensionless interaction measure.
 As is seen, increasing the pairing gap makes the peak of $c_S^2$ above the onset of CSQY matter more pronounced.
 Also, the consequent decrease of this quantity becomes steeper with the growth of $\Delta$.
-This behavior of $c_S^2$ is reflected in the dimensionless interaction measure, which undergoes a significant decrease at the onset of CSQY matter.
+Understanding this effect requires explaining how the pairing gap amplitude $\Delta$ affects the condition of strong equilibrium.
+The latter relates the chemical potentials of nucleons to the chemical potentials of quarks, which include the corresponding Fermi energies $\epsilon_{fc}$ having specific values required for ensuring the condition of strong equilibrium.
+As is seen from the expression given after Eq. (\ref{II}), $\epsilon_{fc}$ is a growing function of the quark Fermi momentum $k_{fc}$ and a decreasing function of the pairing gap amplitude.
+Thus, preserving the value of $\epsilon_{fc}$ needed to maintain the strong equilibrium requires a correlated growth of both $k_{fc}$ and $\Delta$.
+Consequently, increasing $\Delta$ leads to higher $k_{fc}$.
+At the same time, at high densities after the onset of CSQY matter, the momentum-dependent pairing gap $\Delta_{c{\bf k}}$ is Gaussian in momentum, which causes its suppression due to the increase of the Fermi momentum.
+This suppression drives the single particle energy of quarks toward the conformal regime and, consequently, causes a faster convergence of the speed of sound to the conformal value manifested by steepening of $c_S^2$ after its peak.
+The described behavior of $c_S^2$ is reflected in the dimensionless interaction measure, which undergoes a significant decrease at the onset of CSQY matter.
 Remarkably, the speed of sound remains superconformal at most of the densities typical for the NS interiors, which is another manifestation of the CS induced stiffening of its EoS.

 Fig.~\ref{fig:cs_delta} shows that for not too large values of $\kappa\le5$, the present model of CSQY matter agrees well with the astrophysical constraints on speed of sound and dimensionless interaction measure~\cite{Marczenko:2022jhl,Altiparmak:2022bke} up to the densities reached in the centers of the heaviest NSs.
 These constraints were derived from a sampling of EoSs that are consistent with perturbative QCD and chiral effective field theory, while additionally incorporating observational constraints from NSs.
 Higher values of the exponent $\kappa$ are disfavored by the constraints and, in the case of a softer hadronic model, can even violate causality (see Appendix~\ref{app:A}) for details.
 At the same time, at small values of $\kappa$, i.e., $\kappa<4$, the stiffening of the CSQY matter EoS right above its onset is not very significant, especially at small values of the pairing gap.
 This can be seen from the lower panel of Fig.~\ref{fig:cs_delta}, which indicates that at $\kappa=5$ and $\Delta=0$ the slope of the speed of sound as a function of energy density remains almost the same in the vicinity of the CSQY matter onset.
 This allows us to conclude that $\kappa\simeq5$ is phenomenologically most interesting for modeling NSs.